rachaelshockey/excel_pivot_tutorial/README.md

 # excel_pivot_tutorial
 ## A tutorial for using PivotTable in Excel to aggregate data and create a top 10 list of values

 This tutorial uses a public dataset of dog licenses in Allegheny County, Pennsylvania, which is available to download as a CSV [here](https://data.wprdc.org/dataset/allegheny-county-dog-licenses).
+The instructions can be used to create a top 10 list of the most frequently occurring dog names in the dataset.

 ### Overview